smorzechowski/weho_pop_gen/README.md

 $RepeatMaskerPath/RepeatMasker -pa 8 -e ncbi -xsmall -lib $RepeatModeler_library -dir $DIR $Genome
 ```

-Then, I used RagTag to scaffold the contigs into chromosomes based on the Blue-faced Honeyeater, which is the most closely related species of honeyeater with a HiC-scaffolded genome that I produced for a different manuscript.
+Then, I used RagTag to scaffold the contigs into chromosomes based on the Blue-faced Honeyeater, which is the most closely related species of honeyeater with a HiC-scaffolded genome that I produced for a different manuscript:

 ```
 # Scaffold Nleucotis manually-curated softmasked assembly to Blue-faced Honeyeater HiC scaffolded assembly